orinocoz/mkhost/README.md

+# Make your own mail server in just a couple of lines

-# Declarative, idempotent mail server configuration script
+## Declarative, idempotent mail server configuration script

-`mkhost` makes it easy to setup your own mail server, complete with: multiple DNS domains, multiple mailboxes, multiple aliases, mail forwarding to 3rd party e-mail addresses, SMTP/POP3/IMAP support and TLS/SSL support (including X.509 certificate management).
+`mkhost` makes it easy to setup your own simple mail server, complete with: multiple DNS domains, multiple mailboxes, multiple aliases, mail forwarding to 3rd party e-mail addresses, SMTP/POP3/IMAP support and TLS/SSL support (including X.509 certificate management).

 Everything you will need is a [single configuration file](mkhost/cfg.py).
 If you ever need to make a change later, don't worry: `mkhost` will take care not to overwrite your existing configuration, but rather to carefully patch it with the latest changes.